Severely premature babies: More survive being born early

 This combined with a large increase in admissions, from 666 in 1995 to 1,115 in 2006, means the number of people living with severe disability as a result of premature birth is increasing.

-Prof Marlow said: "Because of the rise in the numbers of admissions, that actually means the numbers of children with disabilities in the population has gone up and that's really very important."'Life not possible'
+Prof Marlow said: "Because of the rise in the numbers of admissions, that actually means the numbers of children with disabilities in the population has gone up and that's really very important."

 Dr Simon Newell, a consultant in neonatal medicine at Leeds General Infirmary and vice-president of the Royal College of Paediatrics and Child Health, said: "We can only protect so much from the effects of immaturity.